volueinsight/volue-insight-timeseries/docs/curves.rst

 use the `api web interface`_ (see the `documentation`_ for more info) or search for curves within python.

-To search for curves within python, use the :meth:`wapi.session.Session.search` function.
+To search for curves within python, use the :meth:`volue_insight_timeseries.session.Session.search` function.

 The valid values for each attribute can be accessed using